-The EU SME centre frequently receives emails from EU SMEs which encounter significant issues with purchases from China, ranging from pure fraud to miscommunications leading to commercial disputes that could have been avoided.
+The EU SME Centre frequently receives emails from European SMEs encountering significant issues with purchases from China; these range from commercial disputes to pure fraud.
 The most frequent cases relate to:

 - Payment done to the Chinese supplier, but shipment not received and supplier suddenly disappeared.